UraFIZ/react-hooks-project/README.md

 ## About application
 This application was created to born amazing articles with a help of Jsonplaceholder's samples.
+It's fully responsive.

 ## How it works?
 First think first it is necessary to start server. https://github.com/UraFIZ/json-server.git .It works on localhost:3001